dsamliang/Data-Clustering-SAS-Miner/README.md

 4. Select the variables (i.e, Parental Level of Education, Race Ethnicity, Math Score)
 5. Drag cluster node from explore
 6. Change specification method and choose number of clusters (from auto to user specify, from 10 cluster to 3 clusters)
-7. run the cluster node and view the results
+7. Run the cluster node and view the results